Doha in Winter: Why November to March Is the Only Time to Visit Qatar

 The Alcohol Note

 Qatar is more conservative than Dubai but more liberal than Saudi Arabia.
-In winter, the dress code is comfortable — long pants and a light shirt cover everything.
+In winter, the dress code is easy — long pants and a light shirt cover everything.

 The Verdict